 Co-parents often struggle to balance the stresses and demands of raising their children separately, but the courts do expect them to find that balance.
 When one parent cannot, parental interference may result.
 It can be conscious or subconscious, but either way, the offending parent may face penalties.

-Problems with your co-parent do not always rise to the standard of criminal interference, but your child custody case lawyer can clarify.
+Problems with your co-parent do not always rise to the standard of criminal interference, but your child custody lawyer can clarify.
 Your co-parent likely is interfering with your time if he or she intentionally does things such as bringing the children to your house hours late that result in less custodial or visitation time for you.

 Most Common Excuses for Avoiding Visitation